Ethics and Reproductive Technology

 The question of what has played the greatest role in formulating a secular bioethics is a controversial one.
 What is nevertheless undeniable is that Western bioethics has now become secular.
 What then precisely is secular bioethics?…Bioethics in this fragmented order became a branch of practical ethics, which holds the view that man is capable of self-fulfillment without recourse to any source of knowledge, other than empirical finds, in other words, without recourse to the guidance of the transcendental or supernatural Supreme Being.[3]

 In this paragraph, Dr. Islam points to the question of why there is need for an inquiry informed by Islam: belief in Allah and submission to Allah sets forth a moral imperative to actualize His guidance in all aspects of life.
-This is not to position western secular ethics and Islamic bioethics at fundamental odds.
-Ulema’ reason and exercise their intellectual faculties to handle complex contextual issues in line with the principles of the Qur’an and Sunnah.
+Ulema’ reason and exercise their intellectual faculties to handle complex contextual issues in line with Islamic jurisprudence and principles of the Qur’an and Sunnah.

 Islamic ethics views standards of value as absolute, objective and eternal, and in fact emanating from the Divine.[4]

-But to claim full incommensurability, she briefly argues, is too “one-sided”[5] and that
+But this is not to position western secular ethics and Islamic bioethics at fundamental odds.
+To claim full incommensurability, she briefly argues, is too “one-sided”[5] and that:

 For example, the spirit of principles like autonomy, justice, beneficence, and nonmaleficence provides ample common ground.

-Most of the latter half of the book addresses ART’s application infertility treatment, as for couples to seek out medical intervention in such cases falls under hifz al-nasb (preservation of posterity), one of the maqasid al-shariah (higher objectives of Islamic law).
-“As Islam encourages reproduction, it advocates the treatment of infertility”[7], and generally this is not exclusive to Islamic law.
-But while acting on those objectives, she warns Muslim physicians to be wary of judging the morality of an issue based on others’ ethical premises, redirecting them to a set of ethics informed by Islam around ART.
+That said, most of the latter half of the book addresses ART’s application in infertility treatment.
+The recurring theme is that “[a]s Islam encourages reproduction, it advocates the treatment of infertility.”[7]
+Generally, this is not exclusive to Islamic law.
+But while acting on those objectives, she cautions Muslim physicians against judging the morality of an issue based on others’ ethical premises; and redirects them to a set of guidelines informed by Islam.

 The ARTs she addresses range from the not-yet possible to controversial: artificial insemination, in vitro fertilization (IVF), surrogacy, and human cloning.